MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Communication_Compliance.md

 ## Task 3 – Test your custom policy

 In this task, you will verify the effectiveness of your configured custom policy.
-Through a series of tests using different scenarios, you will assess the policy's ability to identify and flag sensitive financial information.
+Through testing different scenarios, you will assess the policy's ability to identify and flag sensitive financial information.
 These tests provide valuable real-world insights into the policy's behavior.

 >**Note:** Make sure you give your policies time to activate before testing the policy.
 Email messages can take approximately 24 hours to fully process in a policy.
 Communications in Microsoft Teams, Yammer, and third-party platforms can take approximately 48 hours to fully process in a policy.